Optimal structure learning and conditional independence testing: Experiment details

 Once discretized, we apply the U-statistic Conditional Independence (UCI) test \citep{kim2024conditional} to assess whether $X \indep Y \given Z$.
 The test computes a U-statistic within each stratum defined by a unique bin of the conditioning variable $Z$, and aggregates the results across strata.
 We apply weighted U-statistic in our empirical experiments.
 Since UCI is a permutation test, we set the number of permutation to be 199, following the code provided in \url{https://github.com/ilmunk/UCI}.
 We again set the cutoff to be 0.05.

-\paragraph{Evaluation} For each experiment setup, we report the average (over 50 random instantiations) Structural Hamming Distance (SHD) between the ground truth and our estimated graph skeleton in Figure~\ref{fig:shd-comparison}, we also evaluate the Precise Recovery Rate (PRR), with the results reported in Figure~\ref{fig:prr-comparison}.
-PRR measures the relative frequency of exact recovery of the true graph structure.
-Our experimental results demonstrate the robust performance of the PC-tree algorithm across various data distributions.
-As illustrated in the provided subplots for Gaussian, Bernoulli, and Nonparametric synthetic data, the PRR consistently converges towards 100\% with increasing sample size.
-Our empirical results support the theoretical guarantees of the PC-tree algorithm.
+\paragraph{Evaluation} For each experiment setup, we report the average (over 50 random replications) Structural Hamming Distance (SHD) between the ground truth and our estimated graph skeleton in Figure~\ref{fig:shd-comparison}, and Precise Recovery Rate (PRR) in Figure~\ref{fig:prr-comparison}.
+PRR measures the relative percentage of exact recovery of the true graph structure.
+Our experimental results demonstrate the robust performance of the \texttt{PC-tree} algorithm across various data distributions.
+As illustrated in the provided subplots for Gaussian, Bernoulli, and Nonparametric synthetic data, the SHD/PRR consistently converges towards 0/100\% with increasing sample size.
+Our empirical results support the theoretical guarantees of the \texttt{PC-tree} algorithm.

 \paragraph{Experiment setting} We consider number of nodes $d=[20, 40, 60, 80, 100]$.
 To demonstrate the convergence of SHD toward zero, we vary the sample size $n$ from 300 to 3000 across all data types (Bernoulli, Gaussian, and nonparametric) in Figure~\ref{fig:shd-comparison}, enabling a consistent evaluation of structural accuracy as sample size increases.
 To examine convergence behavior in PRR plots, we vary the sample size according to the data type: for nonparametric data, sample sizes range from 700 to 2000; for Bernoulli data, from 3000 to 7000; and for Gaussian data, from 1000 to 10000.
 The difference is for better presentation and comes from the signal contained in each distribution setup.